Last updated: 03/26/2026

 100% / 150% of trip cost

-The top-selling travel insurance plan on Squaremouth, accounting for roughly 13% of all policy sales
+The top-selling travel insurance plan among Squaremouth customers visiting the Bahamas, accounting for roughly 16% of all sales

 Medical / Med Evac Coverage